IvanKozlov95/fillit/README.md

 ```

 ## Examples
-There are some example files for you to try it out.
+There are some example files in `sample` folder for you to try it out.
 ```sh
     ./fillit samples/test_8